Lunarnovaa/aurabora.org/src/pages/blogposts/post-7.md

 seem undesirable and toxic.
 Why must I forgo the modification of the body?
 Is my desire for modification purely derived from body issues?

-There's a certain narrative all trans people (especially those who undergo medical transition) know.
+There's a certain narrative all trans people know, especially those who medically transition.
 (I will be telling it from my perspective, as a transfem.)
 I was born a woman.
 I have known my whole life.
 When I was young, I used to wish to wake up as a girl.
 Sometimes, I'd dream it.
 When I look into the mirror, I expect to see a woman, and feel misery when I don't.
 I used to dress up in my mother's or my sister's clothes when I was home alone.
 I've tried to deny it and hide it my whole life, but I can't anymore.

 Do I believe most of this?
 No, not really.
 But we don't tell it because we believe it.
 We tell it because we know it's what they want to hear.
-The doctors.
+Our doctors.
-The therapists.
-The pyschoanalysts.
+Our therapists.
 Our parents.
 Our employers.
 Our teachers.
 Sometimes even our loved ones.

 And if we do not tell it, our desires, our needs, and our medication will be delayed and denied.